section-engineering-education/engineering-education/content/articles/static-nextjs-markdown-blog-typescript-mdx-tailwindcss/index.md

 Select `New Project` from the Vercel [dashboard](https://vercel.com/dashboard).
 Ensure that you have logged in to your GitHub account, select it as your Git provider, and then search and import your project.

-Enter your preferred project name and then click Deploy
+Enter your preferred project name and then click Deploy:

 ![vercel-deployment-conf](/engineering-education/static-nextjs-markdown-blog-typescript-mdx-tailwindcss/vercel-deployment-conf.PNG)